 We entered into a credit agreement with JPMorgan Chase Bank, N.A. ("JPMC") on December 22, 2021 ("Credit Agreement") to provide us with additional capital to fuel our growth and expansion into emerging markets utilizing our pressure exchanger technology.
-The Credit Agreement, which will expire on December 21, 2026, provides a committed revolving credit line of \$50.0 million.
-The Credit Agreement includes both a revolving loan and a letters of credit ("LCs") component.
-Upon entering into the Credit Agreement with JPMC, we terminated the existing Loan and Pledge Agreement dated January 27, 2017 with Citibank, N.A., and all of the existing stand-by letters of credit ("SBLCs") under the Loan and Pledge Agreement were covered as a LC issuance under the Credit Agreement.
-As of December 31, 2021 we were in compliance with all covenants under the Credit Agreement.
-In addition, as of December 31, 2021 there were no revolving loan amounts outstanding and \$14.0 million of outstanding LCs with a weighted average remaining life of 12 months.
-See Note 6, "Lines of Credit," of the Notes for further discussion related to the Credit Agreement.
+The Credit Agreement, which will expire on December 21, 2026, provides a committed revolving credit line of \$50.0 million and includes both a revolving loan and a letters of credit ("LCs") component.
+As of December 31, 2022, we were in compliance with all covenants under the Credit Agreement.